ChASE-library/ChASE/docs/installation.rst

   sizeof(float_type) *[n * m + 2 * (n + m) * block + 1 + 5*block + 2*pow(block,2)]/(1024^3) GigaByte

-where ``n`` and ``m`` are fractions of ``N`` which depend on the size of the MPI grid of precessors.
+where ``n`` and ``m`` are fractions of ``N`` which depend on the size of the MPI grid of processors.
 For instance in the job script above ``n = N/nrows`` and ``m = N/ncols``, with the size of MPI grid ``nrows*ncols``.
 Correspondingly ``N`` is
 the size of the eigenproblem and ``block`` is at most ``nev + nex``.